ZFS dRAID Primer

 Depending on data block size and compression requirements, a dRAID pool could have significantly less total storage, especially in situations where large numbers of small data blocks are being stored.

-Current investigations between dRAID and RAIDZ vdev layouts find that RAIDZ layouts store data more efficiently in all general use case scenarios, and especially in scenarios where small blocks of data are being stored.
+Current investigations between dRAID and RAIDz vdev layouts find that RAIDZ layouts store data more efficiently in all general use case scenarios and especially where small blocks of data are being stored. dRAID is not suited to applications with primarily small-block data reads and writes, such as VMware and databases that are better suited to mirror and RAIDz vdevs.

 Stripe width is fixed in dRAID, with zeroes added as padding.
 This can have a significant effect on usable capacity, depending on the data stored.